idpeoples/geralds-produce-stand/README.md

 If I were to continue this project, I would seriously consider migrating to an established web framework like Django or React.
 In addition, I think the styling could be updated to look more "modern".
 Also there are a few violations of the DRY principle that could easily be fixed (the page headers and navbars).

-Overall, I am very proud of the work and effort I have put forth here, and I hope it comes through!
+Overall, I am very proud of the work and effort I have put forth here, and I hope it shows!

 ### Installation